 This article I’m working on, is about Epigenetics and the effect of war on subsequent generations.
 It is already 1500 words long, far too long for the recommended 500-700 words for a blog.

 Will more people read my article if it is 500-700 words?
 Would the overall impact be greater?
 Does it matter?

 No one is paying me to write.
 I do this of my own free will.
 I choose to give up this sunny afternoon in favor of banging on the keys of my laptop in a specific order, producing words, sentences and paragraphs.

-In college I took a class with Elie Weisel – author, Nobel Laureate and Holocaust survivor.
+In college, I pondered becoming a writer.
+So I took a class with Elie Weisel – author, Nobel Laureate and Holocaust survivor.
 Throughout the entire semester we tried to figure out why writers write what they write.
 It was one of the most impactful classes of my life in part because Elie Weisel was my teacher but mainly because the other students were the most intelligent, critical thinkers I have ever had the pleasure to spend time with.

 After reading over a dozen books by some of the world’s greatest writers we came to the conclusion that writers write because they cannot help it.
 They write because that is their path in life and to do otherwise would kill their spirit.